leucos/leucos.github.io/_posts/2015-06-27-decoupling-your-ansible-roles.md

 and somewhere in inventory:

     myapp_environment = "production"
-    {% raw %}php_fpm_display_errors = {{ myapp_environment =="production"  }}{% endraw %}
+    {% raw %}php_fpm_display_errors = {{ myapp_environment == "production" }}{% endraw %}

 ## Streamlining our solution

 Well, this is better now.
 But it is not perfect.
 The inventory is more verbose than required and handles something that it shouldn't have to take care of.
-It is also quite easy to forget add it to the inventory and end up with errors showing in production.
+It is also quite easy to forget to add it to the inventory and end up with errors showing in production.

-By moving this logic away from the inventory, and directly in the role dependencies, this configuration setting becomes completely transparent.
+By moving this logic away from the inventory, and directly in the role dependencies, this configuration setting becomes completely transparent, and we get rid of redundancy.
 We just have to add the following lines in `myapp/meta/main.yml`:

 {% highlight yaml %}
 dependencies: